timescale/docs/use-timescale/regions.md

 <Highlight type="cloud"  header="Need to deploy on Azure or Google Cloud Platform?">

-Use [Managed Services for Timescale][aiven-client-mst] to run TimescaleDB on Azure and GCP for you in partnership with Aiven.”
+Use [Managed Services for Timescale][aiven-client-mst] to run TimescaleDB on Azure and GCP for you in partnership with Aiven.

 </Highlight>